jithin0joy/jithin0joy.github.io/README.md

 # jithin0joy.github.io
-## This is a portfolio created for showcasing the projects i hvae worked on
+## Projects I have worked on in my spare time and learnings!